farisnour/lula-cli/README.md

-# Lula - Better Pull Request Management
+# Lula - A CLI tool to manage pull requests from the terminal

-Lula is a CLI tool to help developers manage their Pull Requests.
+Lula is a CLI tool to help developers manage their pull requests from the terminal.

 ## Installation